An Energy-Based Mechanism for Compositional Behavior: Results

-Experiments show that \Model~can recover well-established behaviors consistently with the literature.
-This conclusion is also supported when leaders are included in the flock.
+Next, we consider a setting with leaders.
 Leaders are boids informed of a goal destination and their generative model encodes a goal-directed behavior.
-Fig.~\ref{fig:boids}D shows the emerging group behavior when a small fraction of boids is goal-informed and seeks to reach the goal position.
-Consistently with the literature~\cite{IDC-JK-NRF-SAL:05,DB-DJTS-JM-TG:06}, the group achieves goal-directed flocking without loss of cohesion (left and middle).
-Moreover, \Model~reveals that the use of primitives is conditioned to the agent being goal-directed (right).
-More precisely, experiments suggest that the behavior of informed boids is more adaptive, as made apparent by the time evolution of the weights.
-This may be an indicator of a more flexible behavior of informed agents over followers -- a behavior increasingly emphasized in the literature~\cite{HL-GEM-JW-KVDV-RTV-AT-NTO:19,SB-RE-KJP:21,SN-MRM-MC-MP:17}.
-Fig.~\ref{fig:boids}D is obtained with followers (non-informed) boids computing their actions using \Model.
-Results are confirmed in an additional set of experiments (Fig.~S3 and Sec.~5 in \SI) for different numbers of informed boids and the temperatures.
-Finally, to further evaluate the ability of our model to steer the behavior of the flock, in the \SI~we conduct an ablation study where followers determine actions based on three different remarkable models from the literature.
-Even in these settings, the informed agents, equipped with \Model, are able to soft-control~{\cite{JH-ML-LG:06,LW-LG:08,JH-LW:13,HD-CS:14,GA-MB-EC-DK:16}} the flock towards the goal.
-See Sec.~5 in \SI.
+Fig.~\ref{fig:boids}\textit{D} shows the emerging group behavior when a small fraction of boids is goal-informed and seeks to reach the goal position.
+Consistently with the literature~\cite{IDC-JK-NRF-SAL:05,DB-DJTS-JM-TG:06}, the group achieves goal-directed flocking without loss of cohesion.
+Moreover, experiments suggest that under our model leaders tend to be more polarized than followers in their use of social forces.
+This may indicate a more flexible behavior of leaders as increasingly emphasized in the literature~\cite{HL-GEM-JW-KVDV-RTV-AT-NTO:19,SB-RE-KJP:21,SN-MRM-MC-MP:17}.
+In \SI, Section~5, we provide additional experiments with varying numbers of informed boids, different temperatures, and models for uninformed boids.
+These experiments support our findings.

-In brief, experiments confirm that \Model~consistently recovers well-known behaviors in the literature and enables soft-control of flocks.
-In our model, boids are probabilistic decision makers, integrating surprise minimization with first principles.
-According to \ModelFrame~, actions are sampled from a policy dynamically built from primitives.
-Not only this capability can be delivered by a neural circuit, but our model also makes the modulation of the primitives interpretable, enabling insights that -- to the best of our knowledge -- remain elusive for classic models.